jerboa88/komodo/docs/docs/usage/tags.md

 | **Special characters**      | Most special characters are allowed.
 See below for details.                                                  | `[difficulty:!@#$%]`              | <Badge type="tip" text="difficulty:!@#$%" />                                |

 > [!TIP]
-> Although you can use emojis, it might be better to use easy easy to type names/values and replace them with emojis for display purposes using CSS.
+> Although you can use emojis, it might be better to use easy to type names/values and replace them with emojis for display purposes using CSS.
 This is described in more detail in the [advanced usage] section.
 >
 > If you use Komoot on mobile, it might be a good idea to name tags such that you can filter them using the built-in search function.